-Found 50 - 60 results of 116 programs matching keyword "biology of dna conference at cold spring harbor laboratory description"
+Found 50 - 60 results of 117 programs matching keyword "biology of dna conference at cold spring harbor laboratory description"

+In this live webcast, we look deeper into the film 'Ice People.'
+We speak with noted geologists Allan Ashworth and Adam Lewis, and filmmaker Anne Aghion in our San Francisco studio.
 In this program Ice Stories crew member Ron Hipschman speaks with Paul Ponganis, who studies emperor penguins.
 Geneticist Mark Stoneking discusses a special type of genetic material called mitochondrial DNA gets passed directly from mother to child.
 Largely unchanged from generation to generation, this genetic material gives researchers a way to track populations back in time.
 Alaska's coastal range is covered in literally thousands of thaw lakes.
 Ken Hinkel, Yongwei Sheng and John Lenters are embarking on a project to reveal the subtle energy dynamics that take place within these lake systems.
 Dr. Jewel Bennett, an endangered species biologist with the US Fish and Wildlife Service's Fairbanks field office, is in Barrow leading a survey team tracking the endangered Steller's and Spectacled Eiders' populations.
 Inupiaq elders, local experts and scientific researchers partner on the North Slope to study and understand the changing environment.
 Wendy Eisner and Chris Cuomo join us to talk about their project: Indigenous Knowledge and Landscape in Northern Alaska.
 In today's program Dr. Bart Kempenaers, a behavioral ecologist from the Max Planck Institiute of Ornithology in Seewiesen, Germany, talks about the research he and his team are doing on arctic breeding shorebirds in Barrow, Alaska.
 Amanda Grannas' research group at Villanova University studies a wide range of topics under the umbrella of "analytical environmental chemistry", including the impacts of pollutants in the snow and ice.
 We'll chat with Amanda about her current research in the Arctic.
 Dr. Vladimir Romanovsky is researching permafrost geophysics: the relationship between the frozen ground (permafrost) and climate.
 Join host Julie Konop as she asks Vladimir about his most recent data.
-Weather permitting, correspondents Anne Jensen and Laura Thomas will have just returned from their first day at their field location at Nuvuk (a.k.a.
-Point Barrow).
-We'll take a look at conditions after the long winter, and watch as these scientists, and their students, prepare for a summer of digging.